soijen/soijen.github.io/_products/en/bags-pouches/snowshoe-market-tote.md

 ---
-title: Snowshoeing Adventure Dog | Market Tote Bag
+title: Snowshoe Pup Tote Bag
-name: Snowshoeing Adventure Dog | Market Tote Bag
+name: Snowshoe Pup Tote Bag
-description: This whimsical tote bag, from our "El Mundo a Pata" (The world by paw) collection, features a snowshoeing adventure pup.
-This sturdy and spacious 10 oz cotton canvas bag is perfect for a trip to the farmer's market with its 6" wide bottom gusset.
+description: This playful tote bag features an adventure pup with snowshoes, hiking through a wintry forest.
+This sturdy and spacious tote is perfect for a trip to the farmer's market measuring 18 x 12 inches with a 6 inch wide bottom gusset and a 25 inch black handle.
+Made in USA.
 imagePath: \assets\images\products\totes\snowshoe-market
 image: 1
 image2: 1